Tehmina521/rhombixtechnologies_tasks/README.md

 ## 📂 Project Overview

-In this project, I performed **[briefly describe your task — e.g., Exploratory Data Analysis (EDA), Prediction Model, Dashboard, etc.]** to extract key insights and visualize patterns effectively.
+In this project, I performed **Exploratory Data Analysis (EDA) and Machine Learning Model for Titanic Survival Prediction** to extract key insights and visualize patterns effectively.

 The notebook includes:
 - Data loading and preprocessing
 - Feature analysis and visualization
-- Model training and evaluation *(if applicable)*
+- Model training and evaluation
 - Final results and interpretation

 ---